 My ancestor John Allen Rankin and his wife Amanda Lindsey have a good story.
 From one vantage point, it is a war story.
 It is also a love story.
 The love story and war story intersect in both my family’s legend and the verifiable facts.

-My father’s “how to” genealogy book advised that the best way to begin compiling one’s family history is to interview family members.
-The oral family history will have errors, but even the misinformation provides clues, says the book.
+My father’s “how to” genealogy book advised to begin compiling one’s family history by interviewing family members.
+All oral family histories have errors, but even the misinformation can provide clues, says the book.

 There is a wealth of information in that legend.
 Its chief virtue is that the essential objective elements – location, dates, a soldier’s uniform, the people involved – are readily subject to verification.
 The legend also comes from an unimpeachable source, because Cousin Norene had lived with Amanda for some time and knew her as an adult.
 Norene had actually heard that story straight from the horse’s mouth, so to speak.
 It was not subject to the vagaries of multiple oral retellings.